Apidra Cartridges 100 Units / mL

 This is a brand name product.

 Apidra Cartridges are used to improve blood glucose levels for people with type 1 or type 2 diabetes.
-This fast-acting insulin helps lower blood sugar levels after meals to avoid any complications related to diabetes mellitus.
+This fast-acting insulin (similar to NovoLog) helps lower blood sugar levels after meals to avoid any complications related to diabetes mellitus.

 Your physician or nurse will provide you with proper methods to apply the injection subcutaneously (under the skin).